javidel/modern-data-warehouse/text/text.md

         </copy>
     ```

-    Check that the **alter, update and commit statements has being completed successfully**.
+    Check once more that the **alter, update and commit statements has being completed successfully**.

     ![Create Lexer](./images/alter-table.png)